 Chronic asthmatic bronchitis occurs when both asthma and chronic bronchitis are present.
 Those who suffer from chronic asthmatic bronchitis may experience coughing, wheezing, blood expectoration, and chest pains, along with production of phlegm and shortness of breath upon exertion.
-These symptoms may interfere with an individual's ability to work.
+These symptoms, when severe and frequent, may interfere with an individual's ability to work.

 Chronic asthmatic bronchitis is categorized as a chronic obstructive pulmonary disease (COPD), and accordingly, chronic asthmatic bronchitis is usually evaluated the same way as chronic obstructive pulmonary disease.
 In the Social Security Administration's (SSA's) "Blue Book," its official listing of disabilities, COPD is evaluated under the listing for chronic respiratory disorders.

 Unless you have recent spirometry results from pulmonary function tests (PFTs), the SSA will send you for a consultative exam after you apply for disability.
 The examination will include testing on a spirometer that measures your forced expiratory volume (FEV1), the measurement of how much breath is exhaled in one second.

 To qualify for disability automatically, your FEV1 measure must be equal to or less than the values specified in the SSA table that corresponds to an individual's height, gender, and age.
 The values in Social Security's tables represent a severe restriction in breathing.
 For example, to qualify automatically for disability benefits for chronic asthmatic bronchitis, a man who is 69 inches tall must have an FEV1 less than 1.75 (L,BPTS).